compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 # SCTK QC pipeline

-This pipeline will import outputs from single-cell preprocessing algorithms (e.g. CellRanger), generate various quality control metrics (e.g. doublet scores), and output SingleCellExperiment objects containing QC metric information.
+This pipeline will import data from single-cell preprocessing algorithms (e.g. CellRanger), generate various quality control metrics (e.g. doublet scores), and output results in standard data containers (e.g. SingleCellExperiment).
+Both the original droplet matrix and the filtered cell matrix will be processed.
+This pipeline is focused on single cell data generated from microfluidic devices (e.g. 10X).

 ## Specifications